Week 2: September 16, 2024

 Extension Section: Heterogenous Predictive Power of the Economy

 This section zooms in on the difference in the effect of the value of the U.S. Dollar for predicting incumbent victories versus challenger victories.
 I separate the data into elections won by incumbents and elections won by challengers.
 Then, I fit linear models using the Yen and the Yuan, respectively, to see if they were better at predicting incumbent shares of the popular vote or challenger shares of the popular vote.
 I chose to predict shares of the popular vote because the set of values it can take on is smaller and I'm working with smaller sample sizes in this section.
 Given that there have only been 13 U.S. presidential elections since 1971, the sample size was already small.
-Once I split the data between incumbent victories and challenger wins, I deal with two even smaller subsets, which is a limitation.
+Once I split the data between incumbent victories and challenger wins, I deal with two even smaller subsets, which is a limitation.# split the data

 election_outcomes <- election_outcomes %>%